 Form and position tolerances in precision components

-In many cases, manufacturers inspect the complete surface topography of a component to verify compliance with form and position tolerances — for example in shock absorber components, other precision parts in the automotive and aerospace industries, or in fine mechanics.
+In many cases, manufacturers inspect the complete surface topography of a component to verify compliance with form and position tolerances — for example in shock absorber components, other precision components in the automotive and aerospace industries, or in fine mechanics.

 Verifying form and position tolerances